-UC Berkeley cutting-edge symposium will explore and address the latest developments around the intersection of art, finance, and law.
+UC Berkeley's cutting-edge symposium explored and addressed the latest developments around the intersection of art, finance, and law.

-The symposium aims to support all professionals and innovation enthusiasts interested in cutting-edge research at the intersection of art, finance, technology, and law.
-Prominent speakers from academia and practice will explore the securitization of art as an asset, the differences between art funds and hedge funds, the peculiarities of the portfolio and fund management, the different types of loans against art collateral, and the risks and rules for art investments.
-Through the symposium, industry experts will share advice and insights on many of the key factors in art investment – including the latest updates in legislation and in the case law.
+The symposium aimed to support all professionals and innovation enthusiasts interested in cutting-edge research at the intersection of art, finance, technology, and law.
+Prominent speakers from academia and practice explored the securitization of art as an asset, the differences between art funds and hedge funds, the peculiarities of the portfolio and fund management, the different types of loans against art collateral, and the risks and rules for art investments.
+Through the symposium, industry experts shared advice and insights on many of the key factors in art investment – including the latest updates in legislation and in the case law.

 Lance Esplund on The Art of Looking